-Traditional forms of Indigenous and African architecture have often been misrepresented in mainstream media and academia.
-Historically, many Native Americans and Africans resided in rural areas and lived in structures constructed with materials that have been obtained locally.
-These structures were created through the use of architectural techniques that have been utilized for generations.
-Unfortunately, a myth exists that Native American and African vernacular architecture is substandard, temporary, or for the poor.
-Indigenous communities from North America and traditional communities from Rwanda are continuously striving for environmental stability.
+Traditional forms of Indigenous art and architecture have often been misrepresented in mainstream media and academia.
+The majority of Native Americans and African communities reside in rural areas where they oftentimes build and live in structures constructed with materials that have been obtained locally and are considered “green.”
+These structures are created through the use of architectural techniques that have been utilized for generations.
+Unfortunately, a myth exists that Native American and African vernacular architecture is substandard, temporary, and for the impoverished.
+Indigenous communities from the Americas and Africa are continuously striving for environmental stability.
 However, these communities are often met with natural and governmental challenges that have threatened the traditional value of vernacular and cultural practices for residential styles of architecture.

 The U.S. Embassy in Kigali, Rwanda is a major partner for the Indigenous International: Green Architecture Project.
 The Indigenous International: Green Architecture Project coincides with the U.S. Embassy Kigali Public Affairs Section’s program priority to promote inclusive country-led development.
 The project also falls in alignment with the U.S. Embassy Kigali Public Affairs Section’s mission to support artistic and cultural workshops, joint performances and exhibitions, cultural heritage conservation and preservation programs, professional and academic exchanges and programs, and to promote opportunities for vulnerable populations including, girls and women.